KathrynBrusewitz/notes/info340-test.md

 Joins are used to return rows.

+Joins are advantageous over subqueries if the SELECT list in a query contains columns from more than one table.

 __19. Explain what is meant by 'write-ahead logging'.
 Which ACID principle is it enforcing?__